Book cover

 Two main aspects about CompositeShape should be highlighted:

-Let’s also check out a UML diagram with the classes we’ve created so far:
+Let’s also examine a UML diagram with the classes we’ve created so far:

 Classes for implementing the Composite Pattern

-As a result, for a client code, it doesn’t matter if it’s working with a simple shape or a composite shape, as in the following case:
+As a result, client code doesn’t need to distinguish between a simple shape and a composite shape, as in the following example:

 class Client {